-The password manager I favor is Dashlane.
-Yes, it keeps track of your passwords, automatically logs you in to any website on any of your devices (desktop, laptop, tablet, smartphone on any platform), and never loses passwords.
+Not sure if your Google account got hacked in the latest big data breach?
+Dashlane has a Google Account Breach Checker available here.
+Regular readers know that I trust Dashlane, the ultimate password manager.
+Having something like this simple app to check the status of your Gmail account is just another reason why I think Dashlane is great.
+Dashlane not only keeps track of your passwords, but also automatically logs in to any website on any of your devices (desktop, laptop, tablet, smartphone on any platform), and never loses passwords.
 In fact, with your permission, Dashlane can burrow into your browsers and mine them for user names and passwords you might have forgotten.
 So try the Google Account Breach Checker.
 And if you're new to Dashlane, click here to get six months of premium service, including auto sync between all of your devices, for free.

 Today's post is MayDay Genealogy Data, to mark MayDay 2014, an annual national preservation day sponsored by professionals from archives, libraries, museums, historic preservation, and historical societies.
 On this date each year, these professions review their emergency preparedness plans, and help individuals with emergency preparedness for personal data and papers.
 So let's take a leaf from the Society of American Archivists and take time during MayDay 2014 to think about preserving our family history data.
 At home, too often our emergency planning takes second place to more pressing demands.
 (I'm going to assume that everyone has already ensured their personal safety so that we can focus on data.
 But if you need to improve your personal safety measures, visit 72hours.org.)
 A starting place for your data and papers: Are you backing up your data locally?
 If you are, could you grab that hard drive and go with only a few minutes' warning?
 Have you stored your family papers [...]